sortable/ads/README.md

 ## Sortable Ads Manager

-The ads manager is a utility library that a publisher can embed on a page to help manage multiple header bidder frameworks on the same page.
+Tha Ads Manager is a utility library to make ads integration easy.

 The main goals of this library are to: